REGISTER TO VOTE

 You're registered, you understand the issues and what (and where) casting your vote means - come November it'll be time to cast your vote and let your voice be heard.
 Think ahead and plan out the logistics of where you'll need to go - or how you'll vote by mail.

-If you're choosing to vote in Burlington you'll vote at a polling place dependant on which of the city's 8 Wards your registered Burlington address is in.
-Not sure which Ward or polling place you're in?
-No prob - use the city's interactive map to plug in your address and find out where you'll go.
-The City of Burlington Clerk’s Office website also has additional nessisary information and forms if you need them.
+Not sure which ward or polling place is yours?
+No problem—just use the city’s interactive map to enter your address and find your location.
+The City of Burlington Clerk’s Office website also has additional information and forms if you need them.

 If you're voting outside of Burlington, but still in Vermont, you should check out the My Voter Page on the Vermont Secretary of State’s website.
 This page allows you to plug in your information and check on everything from your polling location to who the elected officials are on the ballot (and even check in on your absentee ballot - if you've chosen cast one).